cvzone/cvzone/README.md

 # CVZone

-This is a Computer vision pacakage that makes its easy to run Image processing and AI functions.
+This is a Computer vision package that makes its easy to run Image processing and AI functions.
 At the core it uses [OpenCV](https://github.com/opencv/opencv) and [Mediapipe](https://github.com/google/mediapipe) libraries.

 ## Installation
 You can  simply use pip to install the latest version of cvzone.